 I often felt different and inferior to other children, especially in the areas of academics and sports.
 Always being chosen last by peers to be on the team, because I probably would “drop the ball,” made me feel insecure and often unwelcome.
 And because I saw printed words differently with my struggle to decode words as they danced around the margins and paragraphs, the solitary enjoyment of reading children’s literature and storybooks was not a place I could retreat to for escape.

 So instead I fell in love with the art of oral storytelling, and my dad was the best storyteller of all.
 With his larger than life bounding voice and his expressive prosody, he captivated my imagination with his tales.
 I can remember many times cuddling up next to him and melting into his embrace as his narrative ushered me into places only my imagination could build.

 His tales were of lost princesses, scary log cabins, exotic cultures, and magical creatures.
-I would listen with attentive expectation as our journey would take me beyond the sights and sounds of my own experiences, to where I could be brave, adventurous, and compassionate.
+I would listen with attentive expectation as our journey would take me beyond the sights and sounds of my own little room, to where I could be brave, adventurous and compassionate.

 My father’s stories all brought this little girl’s heart to a place of beauty, laughter, and safety.

-His tales remind me that I am loved, I bring delight to others, and I have been chosen to accomplish big things.
+His tales reminded me that I am loved, I bring delight to others, and I have been chosen to accomplish big things.